JohnnyFee/johnnyfee.github.io/source/_posts/2015-03-13-javascript-tutorial.md

 - [zzarcon/focusable](https://github.com/zzarcon/focusable) Set a spotlight focus on DOM element adding a overlay layer to the rest of the page <http://zzarcon.github.io/focusable/>
 - [The PourOver Book](http://newsdev.github.io/pourover/) A library for simple, fast filtering and sorting of large collections in the browser.
 - [Fuse.js](http://github.com/krisk/fuse) Lightweight fuzzy-search, in JavaScript.
+- [thejameskyle/itsy-bitsy-data-structures: All the things you didn't know you wanted to know about data structures](https://github.com/thejameskyle/itsy-bitsy-data-structures) <sup>data structure</sup>

 ## Books